Easter Story Cookies Recipe with Bible Verses

 This activity is a fun opportunity to teach your children about Jesus and Easter.
 Such a great Easter tradition to do as a family each year!

-You might already have all of the ingredients and supplies.
+You might already have all of the ingredients and supplies on hand.
 You only need pecans, vinegar, salt, sugar, and egg whites for the cookie batter.
-Find coupons!
-Additional supplies include a Bible, wooden spoon or rolling pin, resealable bag, parchment paper, cookie sheets, mixer, mixing bowl, teaspoon, and tape.

 I think there is power in teaching with activities.
 The children get to be involved and use all of their senses with this recipe story.
-Touch, taste, smell, see, and hear.
+Touch, taste, smell, sight, and hearing.
 Beating the pecans as we remember how Christ was beaten.

 Smelling the vinegar and tasting the bitter salt…